AmeliaYeah/personal-setup/README.md

 rm -rf personal-setup
 ```
 **Script should be fully automated once you get passed the APT package installations (macchanger might spawn a yes/no dialog)**

+### Misc.
+1. If you're going to use `i3`, use XFCE as the desktop environment (preferrably in Debian, as Ubuntu tends to get bloated)
+	* Use Noto Mono Regular 10pt for the terminal, with an underscore in xfce-terminal (looks cool)